dribbleanalytics/lebron-longevity-metric/README.md

 ## LEBRON creation

-LEBRON uses an LSTM trained on historical All-NBA probabilities to model a player's career arc.
 We excluded players who played fewer than 4 years as of the 2018-19 season (so no Embiid, Doncic, etc.).

 After training the model, we used it to predict next year's All-NBA probability for a player given their entire career sequence of All-NBA probabilities.
 We repeated this process for each year until each player reached the maximum career length of 21 seasons.